-The Magic of What Gets Left Behind: Jessica Caponigro in the StudioJuly 11, 2019
+The Magic of What Gets Left Behind: Vin Caponigro in the StudioJuly 11, 2019

-Since she was a child, Jessica Caponigro has been surrounded with the kind of organic matter that blurs the lines between magic and medicine, aesthetic and utilitarian.
-Lemons, olive oil, vinegar, cement, coal, and salt were all staples in and around the Eastern Pennsylvania home where she grew up, and she’s continued to feel pulled to use these same materials in her art.
+Since they were a child, Vin Caponigro has been surrounded with the kind of organic matter that blurs the lines between magic and medicine, aesthetic and utilitarian.
+Lemons, olive oil, vinegar, cement, coal, and salt were all staples in and around the Eastern Pennsylvania home where they grew up, and they’ve continued to feel pulled to use these same materials in their art.

 “I use a lot of fake flowers, astro turf, slate, coal and building materials,” Caponigro explains, “My grandmother used to have coal on display at her house, in a sort of homage to how she grew up.
 Coal is a material that is filthy and disgusting, but it’s also taken from the Earth in such a violent way, and is also organic matter that’s been compressed over time.
 And salt was something that was always used as a protective element in our house.
 Salt, lemons, olive oil, vinegar were very much medicinal in my home.
 And as I’ve gotten older, I’ve started paying attention to the way that certain plants and herbs are magical more than just medicinal.
 I’ve thought a lot about the way those two worlds connect and intertwine.”

-Take, for example, the lemon she adorned with nails as a charm to stop fascists, white supremacists, and homophobes from doing harm.
+Take, for example, the lemon they adorned with nails as a charm to stop fascists, white supremacists, and homophobes from doing harm.
 Is it art?
 Is it a tool of divination?
-Is it something she’ll add later to a soup?
+Is it something they’ll add later to a soup?
 Caponigro says, all of the above.

 “I surround myself with ritual things all the time, so sometimes it’s difficult to separate what’s life and what’s art; there’s candles and plants and crystals that go back and forth between being in installations and being on my altar.
 And so there’s this interweaving of all of these aspects.”